 Looking for something to read?
 We always have ideas!
 Feel free to call us at any time for some suggestions based on your interests.

 Bagels Bumf & Buses: A Day in the Life of the English Language.
 By Simon Horobin.
-DB 99366.
+DB 99366

 An exploration of the origins, histories, and evolutions of common English words used over the course of daily activities, including getting up, going to work, eating meals, and more.
 2019.

 The Beauty in Breaking.
 By Michele Harper.
-DB 99692.
+DB 99692

 A female, African American emergency room physician--in a profession that is overwhelmingly male and white--explains how each of us is broken--physically, emotionally, psychically.
 How we recognize those breaks, how we try to mend them, and where we go from there are all crucial parts of the healing process.
 Unrated.
 Commercial audiobook.
 2020.

 A Credible Threat.
 By J.A.
 Jance.
-DB 99919, LT 28446.
+DB 99919, LT 28446

 Years after her son's fatal overdose, a grieving mother learns that he was abused by a priest.
 Seeking vengeance, she targets Archbishop Francis Gillespie.
 When his driver is killed and the priest severely injured, Gillespie's friend Ali Reynolds forms an uneasy alliance with a Phoenix homicide cop to prevent another attack.
 Unrated.
 Commercial audiobook.
 2020.

 Entangled life: how fungi make our worlds, change our minds & shape our futures.
 By Merlin Sheldrake.
 DB 99961